 How Do I Join?

-Contact firstname.lastname@example.org, Discipleship Director, to get connected with a group leader or to ask any questions you may have.
+Contact Abigail MacDougall, Discipleship Coordinator, at firstname.lastname@example.org to connect with a group leader or to ask any questions you may have.
+We look forward to hearing from you!

 What About My Kids?